aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/01_inputoutput.md

 ~~~
 where `mgo.dat` contains the numerical rows from the example above.
 If the energy-volume data is given in the main input file, then the
-data for a given phase must end with the `endphase` keyword.
+data for a given phase must end with the ENDPHASE keyword.
 Each row
-between `phase` and `endphase` corresponds to a data point.
+between PHASE and ENDPHASE corresponds to a data point.
 In this
 case, the data is simply the unit cell volume (in bohr^3, first
 column) and the energy per unit cell (in Hartree, second column).